Bar-K is the place to play with your furriest friends!

 ST. LOUIS – Grab a drink with some snacks and let your furriest friends run wild!

-Bar K is the place to play and make new friends.
-Get this: over the next four years, the company says it will expand to 100 new Bar Ks across the nation and Canada!
+Bar-K is the place to play and make new friends.
+Get this: over the next four years, the company says it will open 100 new Bar Ks across the nation and Canada!

 by: Stephanie Knight